PCI Approved Scanning Vendors: A Buyer’s Guide

 An Approved Scanning Vendor (ASV) is a company approved by the Payment Card Industry Security Standards Council (PCI SSC) that offers a scan solution to validate a merchant or service provider’s (scan customer) compliance with PCI DSS Requirement 11.2.2.

-An ASV’s scan solution is the set of security services and tools used to conduct scanning of a scan customer’s external environment.
-The requirements (11.2.2 or 11.3.2 in version 4.0) mandate scan customers complete quarterly scans of their external network using an ASV.
+An ASV’s scan solution is the set of security services and tools used to scan a scan customer’s external environment.
+The requirements (11.2.2 or 11.3.2 in version 4.0) mandate that scan customers complete quarterly scans of their external network using an ASV.

 If you’re looking for a new approved scanning vendor, looking to switch to a new one, or want to negotiate a better contract with your current PCI consultants, this article will help you understand ASVs, what they offer, how they differ, and what if anything you can adjust in the scanning process.